+Figure 1 shows the proposal in a visual layout, and identifies the environmentally sensitive features of the site.
 Feasibility work in autumn 2015 is being carried out to determine ground conditions and appropriate engineering designs to inform the proposed priority phasing.
 This may include trial stages for differing techniques/materials/designs, as well as indicating the anticipated timescale for delivery.
 Examples of previous techniques used in the Broads are included in Appendix ii.

-If the proposal are endorsed it is proposed that each element would be delivered individually and would therefore be subject to separate funding arrangements unless significant external funding can be won.
+It is proposed that each element would be delivered individually and would therefore be subject to separate funding arrangements unless significant external funding can be won.
 Individual planning consents will also be required.
 These will include detailed design and methodology based on full consultation.
 It is anticipated that each element will be delivered as part of a phased approach to delivering the whole vision and to ensuring multiple benefits.
 An initial 'trial' to demonstrate that any innovative design will work successfully will be assessed before larger scale activity / works take place on a phased basis.

 A robust evaluation and monitoring strategy has been developed to identify the parameters that will be evaluated and the schedule of data collection.
-The analysis of the data will help to inform both the design of each element as well as understanding the impact of the works during and after construction.
+See Appendix 2.
+The analysis of the data will help to inform both the design of each element as well as the impact of the works

-The Broads Authority's consultative committees (Broads Forum and Navigation Committee) have been involved to help shape the vision and broad support has been expressed to date.
-The views of the Planning Committee will also be sought on the master plan prior to seeking the endorsement of the Broads Authority.
+The Broads Authority's consultative committees (Broads Forum and Navigation Committee) will also be involved to help shape the vision prior to seeking the views of the Planning Committee and the endorsement of the Broads Authority.